petrvanblokland/DesignDesignSpace/DDS-home.md

 <a name="running-a-studio2"/>
 ## Running a studio #2

-### Learn the making of quotes, briefings, plannings and requirement lists
+### The making of quotes, briefings, plannings and requirement lists

 #### Start December 14<span class="sup">th</span> 2020 • 2 weeks • €290